mrrfv/open-android-backup/README.md

 - Migrate the companion app to the Storage Access Framework API for forward compatibility (waiting for Flutter packages providing this functionality to become stable).
 - Improve the error handling and design of the mobile app.
 - Export the calendar and other data.

+## Donations

+This project is supported entirely by your kind donations.
+Thanks to your support, it was possible to get a real domain for this script - [openandroidbackup.me](https://openandroidbackup.me).
+By donating, you are contributing to the development of a community-driven project that respects your privacy and data.
+Please consider making a donation today and help keep this project alive and growing.

+If you'd like to support me and this project, you can do so by clicking the Sponsor button on the top of the GitHub page or directly visiting the [Liberapay page](https://liberapay.com/mrrfv/).

 ## License